Innovation in patient imaging: How 3D modeling is driving down surgery costs

 - Surgeons report 16% faster recovery times when a patient-specific 3D model is used in treatment

-These time savings not only have a knock-on impact on costs (less theater time, only necessary equipment is sterilized, a reduction in load kits) but impacts directly on scheduling efficiency, increasing the number of patients being treated too.
+These time savings not only have a knock-on impact on costs (less theatre time, only necessary equipment is sterilized, a reduction in load kits) but impacts directly on scheduling efficiency, increasing the number of patients being treated too.

 This latest innovation in patient imaging offers a real solution for hospitals that creates better outcomes, shortens a patient’s stay in the hospital, reduces readmission rates, promotes a better understanding of treatment for the patient and gives your hospital a competitive advantage.